Activity measures of dynamical systems over non-archimedean fields: Introduction

 Assuming $\M_{(f,c)}$ is non-empty and bounded, we can show the following:

-\begin{thm}[Theorem \ref{slicemain}] {\it In the above notation, the activity measure $\mu_{(f,c)}$ is the equilibrium measure of the set $\mathcal{M}_{(f,c)}$ with respect to $\infty$.
-The support of the activity measure coincides with the boundary of $\mathcal{M}_{(f,c)}$.} \end{thm}
+\begin{thm}[Theorem \ref{slicemain}] {\it Let $V$, $f$, $c$ and $\M_{(f,c)}$ be as above (see Section \ref{poly} for the precise definition).
+Then, the activity measure $\mu_{(f,c)}$ is the equilibrium measure of the set $\mathcal{M}_{(f,c)}$ with respect to $\infty$.
+In particular, the support of the activity measure coincides with the boundary of $\mathcal{M}_{(f,c)}$.} \end{thm}